 It looks exactly like a normal belt except for a SECRET interior pocket perfectly designed to hide a wad of cash, a passport photocopy or anything else you may wish to hide.
 Never get caught with your pants down again!
 (Unless you want to…)

-Hide Yo’ Money!FAQ about Finding a Place to Stay in Hakone
+Hide Yo’ Money!FAQs About Finding a Place to Stay in Hakone

-Here’s what people usually ask us about the areas of Hakone and where to stay.
+Here’s what people usually ask about the areas of Hakone and where to stay.

 What To Pack For Hakone